Assembly convenes in Bangor — June 17–18, 2026 Sign up for updates → Watch the sessions →

 Selected delegates gather for two days in Bangor and one half-day online — to learn, deliberate, and decide.

-What will delegates do?
+What do delegates do?

 Delegates gather for two days in person in Bangor, Maine and one half-day virtually to learn, deliberate, and decide: learn about education in Maine; deliberate on the issues, challenges, and future visions; and decide which actions legislators and our next governor should prioritize.
-You'll also meet legislators, community-organization leaders, and other experts — informally and through panels and discussions.
+They also meet legislators, community-organization leaders, and other experts — informally and through panels and discussions.

 How were delegates selected?